oddbird/sassdoc-theme-herman/CONFIGURATION.md

 - Type: `String`
 - Default: `''`

-Custom HTML (or relative path to a file) to include at the top of the generated `<body>` tag for all rendered `@example html` and `@example njk` annotations.
+Custom HTML string (or relative path to a file containing valid HTML) to include at the top of the generated `<body>` tag for all rendered `@example html` and `@example njk` annotations.
 See our [`@example` documentation][example-docs].